sapegin/sapegin.me/src/content/blog/bower.md

 bower install --save social-likes jquery-icheck fotorama
 ```

-And take a look at what we got:
+And this is what we got:

 ```bash
 bower list